acanvas/acanvas-actionscript-converter/README.md

 ## Pure Actionscript to Dart Conversion Helper (Pub Edition)

-### Fellow Actionscript Developers,
-so you've heard about Dart and StageXL and want to give it a shot.
-And you have a project or just some classes you want to port.
+As an Actionscript developer, you've probably heard about Dart and StageXL by now and always wanted to give it a shot.
+Of course, you have a project or just some classes ready, that you want to port just to see what's going on.

-While working with the DisplayList in StageXL is rather similar to what you know from Actionscript, everything else is so different that after converting half a class, you will either give up, or start from scratch.
+Let me tell you this: while working with the DisplayList in StageXL feels rather similar to what you know from Actionscript, everything else is so different that after converting half a class, you will either give up, or start from scratch.

-### Or:

-You try this little tool, taking 90% of the pain out of the process.
+Luckily, this little tool will take about 190% of the pain out of the process.
+It will get as much out of the way for you as possible, so that you can concentrate on converting just the instructions that matter.
+Look further down to get an idea where the helper helps.

 #### By the way:
-you are looking at the Pub Edition of the converter.
+You are looking at the Pub Edition of the converter.
 If you are rather new to Dart, I'd recommend cloning/downloading the Dart Project Edition: https://github.com/blockforest/actionscript-to-dart-project